Olaf Scholz: Early life and education

-Scholz was born on 14 June 1958, in Osnabrück, Lower Saxony, but grew up in Hamburg's Rahlstedt district.
+Olaf Scholz was born on 14 June 1958, in Osnabrück, Lower Saxony, and grew up in Hamburg's Rahlstedt district.
 His parents worked in the textile industry.
 He has two younger brothers, Jens Scholz, an anesthesiologist and CEO of the University Medical Center Schleswig Holstein; and Ingo Scholz, a tech entrepreneur.

-Olaf Scholz attended the Bekassinenau elementary school in Oldenfelde but then switched to the Großlohering elementary school in Großlohe.
+Scholz attended the Bekassinenau elementary school in Oldenfelde, and then switched to the Großlohering elementary school in Großlohe.
 After graduating from high school in 1977, he began studying law at the University of Hamburg in 1978 as part of a one-stage legal training course.
 He later found employment as a lawyer specialising in labour and employment law, working at the law firm Zimmermann, Scholz und Partner.
 Scholz joined the Social Democratic Party at the age of 17.

-Scholz's family is traditionally Lutheran and he was baptized in the Evangelical Church in Germany; he holds largely secular views and left the Church in adulthood, but has called for appreciation of the country's Christian heritage and culture.
+Scholz's family is traditionally Lutheran, and he was baptized in the Protestant Church in Germany.
+He holds largely secular political views, and left the Church in adulthood, but has emphasised a need for appreciation of Germany's Christian heritage and culture.